Iran protests flare again as UN voices concern at detainees' treatment | Law-Order

 Iran protests flare again as UN voices concern at detainees' treatment

-The U.N. human rights office on Friday voiced concern at Iran's treatment of detained protesters and said authorities refused to release some of the bodies of those killed, as demonstrators again called for the death of the country's top leader.
+Demonstrators waving the Iranian flag, carrying Khamenei's photos, shouted "death to America," "death to Israel."
+The U.N. human rights office on Friday voiced concern at Iran's treatment of detained protesters and said authorities refused to release some of the bodies of those killed.

+Iranians kept up protests calling for the toppling of the Islamic Republic on Friday, as activists posted videos of crowds demanding the death of the supreme leader and the widely feared Basij militia he unleashed against them.

-The Islamic Republic has been gripped by protests since the death of 22-year-old Kurdish woman Mahsa Amini in police custody last month.
-The unrest has turned into a popular revolt by Iranians from all layers of society, posing one of the boldest challenges to Iran's clerical leadership since the 1979 revolution.
+Iran has been gripped by protests since the death of 22-year-old Kurdish woman Mahsa Amini in police custody last month.
+The unrest has turned into a popular revolt by furious Iranians from all layers of society, posing one of the boldest challenges to the clerical leadership since the 1979 revolution.

 "We've seen a lot of ill treatment ... but also harassment of the families of protesters," Ravina Shamdasani, spokesperson of the Office of the High Commissioner for Human Rights, told a Geneva press briefing, citing multiple sources.
 "Of particular concern is information that authorities have been moving injured protesters from hospitals to detention facilities and refusing to release the bodies of those killed to their families," she said.

 Shamdasani added that in some cases, authorities were placing conditions on the release of bodies, asking families not to hold a funeral or speak to the media.
 Protesters in detention were also sometimes being denied medical treatment, she said.
-Iran's Revolutionary Guards said its intelligence unit had foiled a bomb attack in the southern city of Shiraz, two days after a deadly shooting at a shrine there, the guards' news agency Sepah News said.

-Wednesday's shooting, which was claimed by Islamic State, killed 15 worshippers at the Shah Cheragh shrine.
+Iran has denied allegations by human rights groups that it abuses prisoners.
+(Additional reporting by Emma Farge in Geneva; Writing by Michael Georgy, Editing by William Maclean and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)